Do I have to enroll in SmartCare or do anything to get the lower rates?

 My family has used the same doctor for years, and I don’t want to switch.
 This sounds like a good program and I want to support UAMS.
 Is there any way I can participate?

 Yes.
 Even if you are not willing or able to use a UAMS primary care physician, you and your family members can use specialty services such as dermatology, eye exams, mammograms and other specialized care.
-The copay for an annual vision exam at UAMS is only $20 compared to $35 with a non-UAMS provider.
-You will still benefit from the lower specialist copay ($35 instead of $50).
-If your medical service is subject to deductible and co-insurance, your cost will be significantly less by coming to UAMS rather than going to another facility in the UA member network.
+The copay for an annual vision exam at UAMS in the Classic medical plan is only $20 compared to $35 with a non-UAMS provider.
+You will still benefit from the lower specialist copay ($40 instead of $55).
+If your medical service is subject to deductible and co-insurance, your cost could be significantly less by coming to UAMS rather than going to another in-network facility.

 If I want to come to UAMS and try out a new PCP, what is my SmartCare copay?

-You’ll pay $20.
+You’ll pay $20 in the Classic medical plan.
 This is true even if your assigned PCP is not at UAMS.
 If you see a doctor in a UAMS primary care clinic — Family Medicine, Internal Medicine, Geriatrics — you pay the $20 SmartCare copay.

 For questions on SmartCare not addressed here, you can call 686-5660 or firstname.lastname@example.org.